 "Machine learning is about man assisting computers.
 Deep learning is about systems beginning to progress and learn on their own," says Gold.
 "Historically, systems have always been trained.
 They've been programmed.
 And, over time, the programming languages changed.
 We certainly moved beyond FORTRAN and BASIC, but we've always been limited to this idea of conventional rules and logic and structured data."

 As we move into the area of Artificial Intelligence and cognitive computing, we're exploring the ability of computers to do more unaided/unassisted learning.

 4. Image Recognition and interpretation now rivals what humans can do – allowing for imagine interpretation and anomaly detection.

 Image recognition has exploded over the last few years.
 Facebook and Google Photos, for example, each have tens of billions of images on their platform.
 With this dataset, they (and many others) are developing technologies that go beyond facial recognition providing algorithms that can tell you label what is in the image: a boat, plane, car, cat, dog, and so on.

 The crazy part is that the algorithms are better than humans at recognizing images.
 The implications are enormous.
-"Imagine," says Gold, "an AI able to examine an X-ray or CAT scan or MRI to report what looks abnormal."
+"Imagine," says Gold, "an AI assistant able to examine an X-ray or CAT scan or MRI to report what looks abnormal."

 5. AI Apps Proliferate: Universities scramble to adopt AI curriculum